OCA/product-variant/product_variant_configurator/README.rst

 #.
 Select all the attribute values and click on "Save" button.
 #.
 A new product variant will be created for that attributes.
 #.
 An error will raise if there's another variant with the same attribute
-   values or if you haven't filled all the values.
+   values or if you haven't filled all the required values.

 Developers
 ----------